dennmart/wanikani-gem/README.md

 ## Usage

 To use the WaniKani gem, you need to set up client, using the API key from your account.
-The API key can be found in your [account settings](http://www.wanikani.com/account).
-Currently, the API only supports version 1 of the WaniKani API.
+The API key can be found in your [account settings](https://www.wanikani.com/settings/personal_access_tokens).

 ```ruby
 require 'wanikani'